ABeeinSpace/KextInstaller/README.md

+# THIS PROJECT IS PROBABLY NOT GOING TO BE DEVELOPED ANYMORE.

+Since I've started this little project, I've moved to a real Mac.
+As such, I have no reason to use this shell script anymore.

 # KextInstaller
 A small script to automate fixing permissions on /System/Library/Extensions and /Library/Extensions and rebuilding kextcache
 # How to use